mehrzadshm/GSoC-2023/weeks/week7.md

 ---
 layout: default
-title: Week 7- The Long Road to Fine-Tuning!
-A Midway Update
+title: Week 7- The Long Road to Fine-Tuning; A Midway Update
 ---

 # Week 7 - The Long Road to Fine-Tuning: A Midway Update